patrikx3/onenote/README.md

 #### Error in auto-updater: Redirect was cancelled
 Sometimes, you get an `AppImage` error for update, just download the latest release and replace the `AppImage` from here:
 https://github.com/patrikx3/onenote/releases

+#### Rasberry and ARM is expermintal
+I have no ARM computer to test it out, I could build `AppImage` on ARM, but I think, it is required to add an argument to the program with the `--no-sandbox` argument.

 # Downloadable installer